AlterioDev/wp-recruiterflow/README.md

 ## Templates 🎨

-Override default templates by copying them to your theme:
+Override default templates by copying them from the plugin directory:

 ```
 wp-recruiterflow/